Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

-Because FCIs in undriven tMoTe$_2$ were observed in the hole-doped valence bands, it is convenient to work in the hole picture.
-After the particle-hole transformation, we can express the entire Floquet Hamiltonian in the basis $\ket{\bm{k},\xi,n}$ of hole bands as
+Considering that the static FCIs in undriven tMoTe$_2$ were observed in the hole-doped valence bands, we will also work in the hole picture for the convenience of comparing undriven and driven systems.
+After the particle-hole transformation, we can express the entire many-body Floquet Hamiltonian in the basis $\ket{\bm{k},\xi,n}$ of hole bands as